 CRITERIA VS. CONTENT

-In reality, funds are not sitting there waiting for you to show up.
+Funds, after all, are not sitting there waiting for you to show up.
 You may be requesting money that

 HOW PEOPLE CHOOSE

-While we don’t have access to anyone’s personal decision-making strategies, we do know: unless it’s a small donor, there’s usually a decision team who decide together – several people or just a spouse; there’s a set of criteria that govern their choices – political, humanitarian, profit, trust, etc.; there are personal standards that must be met; and content details are only useful once primary choice criteria are met.
+These people also have unknown criteria that govern their choices – political, humanitarian, profit, trust, etc.; there are personal standards that must be met; and there’s a risk to each choice that must be ascertained.
+Content details are only useful once primary choice criteria are met.

 What would you need to know about me, my level of skill and professionalism, and my ability to manage a start-up, to trust that as a woman I was worthy of your investment?